 Thread the ingredients on the skewers, spray with a light coating of cooking oil, and season with salt and pepper.

-Grill the pork skewers over medium heat for 10 to 12 minutes, turning over once halfway through cooking.
+Grill the pork kabobs over medium heat for 10 to 12 minutes, turning over once halfway through cooking.
 Be sure to leave a little room on the end of each skewer so you can add a bright red cherry tomato after grilling. (tomatoes can become mushy when grilled - a fresh one added to the skewer really looks good)